Ohio breaks early voting record - NewsBreak

 As of Monday afternoon, there are still 154,042 absentee ballots not received.
 If mailed, those ballots must be postmarked by Monday, Nov.
 7. Any absentee ballots not sent in can still be turned in to the voter’s county’s board of elections.

-Polls Tuesday are opened from 6:30 a.m. to 7:30 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
+Polls Tuesday are open from 6:30 a.m. to 7:30 p.m.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.